ToddBradley/gin-and-miskatonic/_tabs/notes.md

 Apparently a poetry manuscript

+Handwritten volume bound in strange leather

 Part of the *Roger Carlyle Collection* acquired from his sister Erica

+In the possession of Larry (in steamer trunk)

 ## Africa's Dark Sects

 Language: English

+Author: Nigel Blackwell

 Stolen from the Harvard (Wiedner) Library by the Cult of the Bloody Tongue.
 Later liberated by us from the Juju House before its "unexplained" demolition.

 Aaron read this and seemed to learn a lot.
 Larry read it and had a severe reaction, prompting him to try to take his own life by leaping from a fast-moving motorcar on the turnpike.

+In the possession of Larry (in steamer trunk)